xyz3919/mock_image/README.md

-# mock_image
+# Mock Images

-The script to generate the mock image for simulation
+The script to generate the mock image for simulation.